- Ideal for Asian / Chinese recipes.

 Celtuce lettuce is the ideal lettuce to grow for Asian / Chinese recipes, as well as stewed and creamed dishes.

 It’s taste is crisp, moist, and mildly flavored, and typically prepared by slicing and then stir frying with more strongly flavored ingredient while the young leaves are used as lettuce for salads and stir-fry.

-Available from Amazon celtuce is grown for its fleshy stem.
+The celtuce lettuce is grown for its fleshy stem.

 Treat like lettuce and sow in the spring, harvesting leaves as soon as big enough.

 Lettuce is a cool weather crop with spring and autumn sowing recommended for best results.

 - Very easy to grow.